Infinity Q Diversified Alpha Fund (IQDNX/IQDAX) Liquidation

 The Order prohibits the Fund from redeeming shares.
 Therefore, the Fund is unable to purchase shares from shareholders.

 The Plan treats (i) current shareholders as equity owners of the Fund’s assets; and (ii) former shareholders, to the extent they have claims against the Fund’s assets, and shareholders who submitted redemption requests on or before February 18, 2021 that were not satisfied by the Fund, as creditors who may have claims against the Fund.
 Claims of creditors are considered liabilities of the Fund.
-Although there is overlap of identity between current shareholders and members of the proposed classes alleging damages claims against the Fund’s assets, there are also potential class members alleging damages claims who are not current shareholders.
-So, not all members of the potential classes are entitled to distribution as equity holders.
-And even if there were identity between shareholders and the members of the potential classes, the method by which payment to one or both potential classes would be distributed among class members in a litigation would be net of payment of their attorneys’ fees and expenses and would be different from the pro rata methodology for distributing to equity holders set forth in the Plan.
-And, even if those serious distinctions did not exist, the fact is the Fund does not have the power to end the pending class action litigation unilaterally, even by distributing reserved amounts.
+Although there is overlap of identity between current shareholders and those who have sued or become members of classes alleging damages claims against the Fund’s assets, there have also been former shareholders and class members alleging damages claims who are not current shareholders.
+So, not all plaintiffs or class members are entitled to distribution as equity holders.
+And even if there were identity between shareholders and the plaintiffs or class members, the method by which payments are to be distributed among plaintiffs or class members in a litigation would be net of payment of their attorneys’ fees and expenses and would be different from the pro rata methodology for distributing to equity holders set forth in the Plan.
+And, even if those serious distinctions did not exist, the fact is the Fund does not have the power to end the pending litigation unilaterally, even by distributing reserved amounts.

 2.5 (Updated 6/7/21) The Plan does not provide for distributions to former shareholders.
 Why?